apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 Note that these are different packages than the ones used for SVN upload though they should be generated from the same sources.

-* Generate the packages with the right RC version (specify the version suffix with PyPI switch).
-Note that this will clean up dist folder before generating the packages, so you will only have the right packages there.
+* Generate the packages with the rc1 version (specify the version suffix with PyPI switch).
+Note that you should clean up dist folder before generating the packages, so you will only have the right packages there.

 ```shell script
 rm -rf ${AIRFLOW_REPO_ROOT}/dist/*